Exopy/exopy/docs/source/dev_guide/measure.rst

 Adding a pre-hook requires to :

-- implement the logic by subclassing |BasePreexecutionHook|.
+- implement the logic by subclassing |BasePreExecutionHook|.
 The methods that can be overridden are :

   - check: make sure that the measure is in a proper state to be executed.